-Associate Professors Alexander, Gilchrist, Reilly, and Sanders Assistant Professors Ford, Manning, and Young
+Associate Professors Alexander, Gilchrist (Head) and Sanders Assistant Professors Manning and Young-White

-Education-General (EDUC)
+General Education (EDUC)

 - 6494.
 Individualized Instruction (1-6).
 Pr., departmental approval.
 Experiences designed to give elementary and secondary teachers a variety of instructional techniques in individualized instruction.
-Includes overview, assessment, and evaluation techniques, learning strategies, and new management practices. - 6553.
-Introduction to LOGO and BASIC for Educators (3).
-Pr., departmental approval.
-Designed to introduce the fundamentals of programming in both LOGO and BASIC.
-Emphasis on developing the programming skills necessary to utilize both LOGO and BASIC in an educational setting.
-May be taught concurrently with EDUC 4553. - 6914.
+Includes overview, assessment and evaluation techniques, learning strategies and new management practices. - 6914.
 Practicum in Education (1-3).
 Pr., graduate standing.
-A graduate practicum course in education.
-May be taught concurrently with EDUC 4914. - 6972.
+Independent (directed) field experience during intership.
+May be taught concurrently with EDUC 4914.
+May also be taught as an independent (study) practicum course (1-3 hours) in the tradidtional masters program. - 6972.
 Workshop in Education (1-6).
 Pr., graduate standing.
-Provides workshop experiences in education.
+Workshop experiences in education.
 May be taught concurrently with EDUC 4972.